Chola Empire: Foreign trade

 The Cholas, who were in possession of parts of the west and east coasts of peninsular India, engaged in foreign trade and maritime activity, extending their influence to China and Southeast Asia.
 Towards the end of the 9th century, southern India had developed extensive maritime and commercial activity.
 South Indian guilds played a major role in inter-regional and overseas trade.
 The best-known guilds were the Manigramam and Ayyavole, who followed the conquering Chola armies.
 The encouragement of the Chola court furthered the expansion of Tamil merchant associations and guilds into Southeast Asia and China.
-The Tang dynasty of China, the Srivijaya Empire under the Sailendras, and the Abbasid Kalifat at Baghdad were the Chola Empire's main trading partners.
+The Tang dynasty of China, the Srivijaya Empire under the Sailendras, and the Abbasid caliphate at Baghdad were the Chola Empire's main trading partners.

 The Chola dynasty played a significant role in linking the markets of China to the rest of the world.
 The empire's market structure and economic policies were more conducive to a large-scale, cross-regional market trade than those enacted by the Chinese Song dynasty.
 A Chola record gives their rationale for engagement in foreign trade: "Make the merchants of distant foreign countries who import elephants and good horses attach to yourself by providing them with villages and decent dwellings in the city, by affording them daily audience, presents and allowing them profits.
 Then those articles will never go to your enemies."

 Song dynasty reports record an embassy from Chulian (Chola) reached the Chinese court in 1077, and that the king of the Chulian at the time, Kulothunga I, was called Ti-hua-kia-lo.
 This embassy was a trading venture and was highly profitable to the Chola visitors, who returned with copper coins in exchange for articles of tribute, including glass and spices.
 The motive behind Rajendra's expedition to Srivijaya was probably the protection of the merchants' interests.